Where will Giannis Go? Houston.

 Still, I am confident in the following statement: The Aeroad CFR is a good looking (to me) bicycle that feels comfortable / compliant (enough), stiff (enough), fast (enough), and fun (enough).

 Big emphatic words, I know.
-Let’s provide more context into me and to why I have these conclusions.
+Let me provide more context on me and why I have these conclusions.

 I am 5’6.
-My FPT has generally fluctuated between 250w-265w, and my weight 145-150 pounds over the last five years.
-This is basically 3.8 to 4.0 w/kg.
-Max sprint is around 900w.
+My FTP has generally fluctuated between 250W and 265W, and my weight has been 145 to 150 pounds over the last five years.
+This is basically 3.8 to 4.0 W/kg.
+Max sprint is around 900W.
 I don’t race, but I like to ride fast by myself, more as a steady power rider.
 My Zwift racing score is around 650.

 This is all to say, I am strong for my size but an average strength rider overall as a small human.
 That is why I feel like my real world impressions would match more riders than not.